NamanDeept/Time-table-management-system/readme.md

-﻿#Time Table Generator automation using a genetic algorithm
+# Time Table Generator automation using a genetic algorithm

 ## Introduction
 Time Table Scheduling is an NP-hard problem and hence polynomial time verifiable using genetic algorithms.
 It a typical scheduling problem that appears to be a tedious job in every academic institute once or twice a year.
 In earlier days, time table scheduling was done manually with a single person or some group involved in the task of scheduling it manually, which takes a lot of effort and time.
 Planning timetables is one of the most complex and error-prone applications.